UNC Eshelman School of Pharmacy

 Advising

-Advising in the UNC Eshelman School of Pharmacy is a form of teaching.
-Advising fosters within student pharmacists skills, abilities, and dispositions that encourage directed career exploration as well as ongoing professional development, lifelong learning, and growth.
+In the UNC Eshelman School of Pharmacy, advising is a form of teaching.
 Faculty advisors serve as content experts and mentors and are assigned to new students prior to the first semester of study.
 To fully maximize both curricular and co-curricular experiences, students are encouraged to schedule consistent and ongoing advising appointments throughout the course of their study.
-Professional advisors are also available to assist with student success strategies, decision making, and goal setting.
-Advising-related inquiries can be addressed to the Office of Curricular and Student Affairs in 109 Beard Hall.

 Career Opportunities

-Pharmacy offers a variety of opportunities for career advancement and job security.
-Because pharmacy education draws from the chemical, physical, biological, and behavioral sciences to develop its knowledge base, pharmacists can contribute to the rational use of medications in many settings.
-Pharmacists work in all areas of the health care system, including
+Pharmacy offers a variety of opportunities for career advancement and job security in all areas of the health care system, including:

 • Community pharmacy, as a practitioner or a manager in a retail pharmacy, clinic, or office practice